shrikant-stu/simple-verilog-verilog/README.md

 Step 5: Open waveforms using gtkwave
 * gtkwave simple_buffer_tb.vcd

-Near the top left corner, click on the nodule simple_buffer_tb Hold Shift button, and click on reg A and wire B
+Near the top left corner, click on the module simple_buffer_tb Hold Shift button, and click on reg A and wire B
 Click on "Append" button